mnott/texdown/README.md

 # LIMITATIONS

 At this moment, **texdown.pl** works on single lines only.
-In other words, we do not support tags that span multiple lines, and we do not yet support itemizes, enumerates (while those could be done with line by line processing using a carry flag, we just didn't implement it so far), or tables.
+In other words, we do not support tags that span multiple lines.
+We have just added limited, and ugly, support for itemizes, which works sufficiently well with Scrivener: Scrivener gives at best two levels of itemizes anyway.
+For more complex ones, and enumerates, you still will need to use plain LaTeX.
+We also don't support tables so far: I believe this is strongly overrated, as real LaTeX users won't contend with simple tables anyhow.

 Practically, this means that you will e.g. have to have your footnotes in one line, like \_\_This is a footnote\_\_ - of course